Squeezing by Critical Speeding-up: Applications in Quantum Metrology: Adiabatic Critical Speeding-up

+which is in a very good agreement (see also results from references~\cite{2004LMGfinitesizeexponents,2005LMGfinite,2009LMGFishersqueezing}).
 The above discussion indicates that the approximation to the Holstein Primakoff transformation can be applied to the Lipkin-Meshkov-Glick model under additional constraints, and the speed-up protocol can also be used.
 However, the fidelity of creating the critical state in this way seems to be limited to $\mathcal{F} \approx 1-10^{-3}$.

-Before we find the ramp that satisfies the adiabatic condition and discuss applications in quantum metrology, let us have a look at an alternative explanation of the speed-up protocol.
+So far, we have shown that in the case of the quantum Rabi model and Lipkin-Meshkov-Glick model it is possible to create a rotated critical state by going away from the critical point.
+With these results at hand we can proceed to finding the ramp that satisfies the adiabatic conditions and calculate the speed up.